Speaker and preacher on subjects of faith, doubt and conscience, and author of Moonlight Sonata at the Mayo Clinic.

 The Moonlight Sonata at the Mayo Clinic

-In 2009, writer Nora Gallagher was told her right optic nerve was inflamed, its cause unknown, a condition that, if left untreated, would cause her to lose her sight.
-And so began her departure from ordinary life and her travels in what she calls Oz, the land of the sick.
-Based on her arduous journey, Nora offers deeply felt meditations on suffering and vulnerability.
+In 2009, Nora Gallagher was told her right optic nerve was inflamed, a condition that would cause her to lose her sight if left untreated.
+The diagnosis marked her departure from ordinary life and the beginning of her travels in the land of the sick, or what she called “Oz.”
+Gallagher detailed her journey in her compelling memoir, Moonlight Sonata at the Mayo Clinic.
+Her lectures offer deeply felt meditations on suffering and vulnerability.

 • For medical audiences: What doctors and clinic staff might learn from a well-formed, articulate patient about the country patients are living in as well as vulnerability and its ramifications for medical relationships.

 • Faith audiences: Gallagher offers a nuanced discussion of faith—as she has in her prior memoirs--that will interest spiritually minded readers as well as anyone interested in living an introspective life.
 Her lectures regarding vulnerability are of particular interest to those communities seeking a way to revive Christianity in this challenging time.
 Gallagher describes her personal experience pulling back from the Christianity formed in the 4th century (the empire’s religion) and returning to an earlier path, made by followers of Jesus, not as King but as fellow sufferer.

 • General audiences: With unerring candor, and no sentimentality whatsoever, Gallagher describes the unexpected twists and turns of the path she took through a medical mystery and an unfathomably changing life.
 She gives us a singular, luminous map for traversing dark landscapes.
 She sheds light on the misunderstood idea of vulnerability and its gifts.